 Although over 20 million people will cruise this year, many other travelers avoid cruises because of one of the 10 myths listed below.
 Cruising is a wonderful vacation option.
 Don't let these cruise myths keep you from planning a cruise!

 Noroviruses (Norwalk viruses) are a group of viruses that cause gastroenteritis.
 Getting a flu shot will not prevent contracting a norovirus.
 Noroviruses can be found almost anyplace with lots of people in close proximity, not just cruise ships.
 Schools and businesses are also norovirus hotbeds.
-You can decrease your chance of coming in contact with the Norwalk Virus or norovirus on a cruise ship by washing your hands frequently.
+You can decrease your chance of coming in contact with the norovirus by washing your hands frequently.

-Cruise ships are crowded.I have never been on a cruise ship where I could not find a quiet corner to read a book or be alone with my spouse.
+All cruise ships have a quiet corner where you can read a book or be alone with your spouse or travel companions.
 Although a cruise ship with over 3000 passengers can seem crowded at times, it is no more so than most hotels, restaurants, or resorts.
 Cruise ship managers understand crowd control much like they do at Disney World.
 Luxury cruise ships usually have plenty of space per passenger and many spacious common areas.

 Since many cruises go to the Caribbean, some people associate cruising with this beautiful part of the world.
 However, a cruise is more than sitting in the sun by the pool, sandy beaches, or sparkling blue waters.
 Cruise ships visit every continent, and anyone who loves to travel should be able to find a cruise destination that appeals to them.
 And, you only have to unpack once!